Riquinho93/Web-Scraping-Ecommerce-using-Selenium/README.md

 ## Implementation

-First, import our libraries:
+First, import the libraries:

           from selenium import webdriver
           from time import sleep
           from selenium.webdriver.chrome.options import Options
           import pandas as

-  Then I created a class called WebScrappy.
-In the fuction __init__ we have Chrome WebDriver Options with my customize and configure a ChromeDriver session.
+  I created a class called WebScrappy.
+In the __init__ function we have Chrome WebDriver Options with my customization and configuration of a ChromeDriver session.

         def __init__(self):
               chrome_options = Options()